feruza-k/LifeOS/README.md

 #### **Reflection (Day 11)**

 This was a structural day, but an important one.
-The frontend and backend finally speak the same language, and the Today View now feels coherent and responsive.
-There’s still design polishing ahead, but the foundation is now strong enough to build on.
+The frontend and backend finally speak the same language thanks to the new adapter layer, and the Today View now feels coherent and responsive.
+There’s still design polishing ahead, but the foundation built on the React Web standard is now strong enough to confidently build the more complex calendar views.

 ---

+### **Day 12:** Check-In System & Energy Status (Dec 12, 2025)

+Today focused on completing two closely related foundations of LifeOS:
+the **Daily Check-In flow** and the **Energy Status logic** that reflects daily workload honestly and consistently.

+Together, these changes moved LifeOS closer to behaving like a real operating system — one that clearly separates **execution**, **load**, and **reflection**.

+#### **What I Worked On**

+- **Daily Check-In Flow:** Completed the multi-step check-in modal allowing users to:
+  - Review and toggle completed tasks
+  - Handle incomplete tasks by moving them to future dates
+  - Write a daily reflection note
+- **Real-Time Task Updates:** Ensured task completion and rescheduling happen immediately when the user interacts, not at the end of the check-in.
+- **Reflection as Snapshot:** Designed the check-in to act as a historical record of the day, capturing what happened without mutating task state retroactively.
+- **Energy Status Behaviour:** Finalised how the Today View energy indicator works so it reflects **planned workload**, not momentary progress.
+- **Frontend–Backend Sync:** Fully wired the Lovable UI to backend endpoints so state stays consistent across Today, Calendar, Energy Status, and Check-In flows.

+#### **Backend Updates**

+Several backend additions and refinements were made to support both check-ins and energy tracking:

+- **New Check-In Endpoints:**
+  - `POST /checkins` — create or update a daily check-in
+  - `GET /checkins?date=YYYY-MM-DD` — retrieve a check-in for a specific day
+- **Check-In Persistence:** Check-ins are stored in `data.json` as dated records containing:
+  - completed task IDs
+  - incomplete task IDs
+  - moved tasks (with new dates)
+  - reflection note
+  - timestamp
+- **Energy Status Calculation:**
+  - Calculated fully on the backend
+  - Step 1: Sum **total scheduled minutes** for the day (anytime tasks excluded)
+  - Step 2: Compare against a **daily capacity of 480 minutes (8 hours)**
+  - Step 3: If total scheduled minutes ≥ **624 minutes (130% of capacity)** → `Prioritize Rest`
+  - Step 4: Otherwise, compute a **weighted task load**:
+    - Anytime tasks → weight 0.5
+    - Scheduled ≤ 30 min → weight 1.0
+    - Scheduled 30–90 min → weight 1.5
+    - Scheduled > 90 min → weight 2.0
+  - Step 5: Map total weight to:
+    - `Space Available`
+    - `Balanced Pacing`
+    - `Prioritize Rest`
+  - Energy labels are **fixed for the day** and do not change as tasks are completed
+- **Task Operations During Check-In:**
+  - Task completion toggles update task state immediately
+  - Task moves update task dates immediately and track original dates
+- **Clear Separation of Concerns:** Task logic is deterministic and immediate; energy reflects planned demand; check-ins are purely reflective and historical.

+#### **Reflection (Day 12)**

+This was a key architectural day.
+Energy status, task execution, and daily reflection are now clearly separated, making the system more honest and predictable.
+Heavy days remain heavy even when handled well, progress is visible without rewriting reality, and check-ins act as trustworthy daily logs rather than hidden control mechanisms.

+LifeOS now feels less like a task app and more like an operating system that understands **load, action, and reflection as distinct layers**.

+---

 #### **Next Steps**

-- Complete backend loading for the horizontal day scroller
-- Wire up Settings, Reminders, and Check-in flows
-- Improve task toggling, deletion, and overall state consistency
-- Begin integrating the conversational assistant
+- Finalise Today View polish and edge cases
+- Fully align Calendar and Today behaviour
+- Introduce a minimal Explore v0 (read-only insights)
+- Begin layering intelligence on top of stable, deterministic foundations